arthur-x/SimplyPPO/README.md

 Also check out [SimplySAC](https://github.com/arthur-x/SimplySAC), a minimal Soft-Actor-Critic PyTorch implementation.

 > NOTE: This is a single-threaded PPO implementation for continuous control tasks.
-The particular implementations of global log_std and state normalization are adopted from [here](https://github.com/Lizhi-sjtu/DRL-code-pytorch/tree/main/5.PPO-continuous), where various other tricks are also discussed.
+The particular implementations of global log_std and state normalization are adopted from [here](https://github.com/Lizhi-sjtu/DRL-code-pytorch/tree/main/5.PPO-continuous), where various other tricks are also discussed (https://github.com/Lizhi-sjtu/DRL-code-pytorch/issues/3).

 ## PyBullet benchmarks: